mmmaurer/elfen/README.md

 ```

 ## Usage of third-party resources usable in this package
+The extraction of psycholinguistic, emotion/lexicon and semantic features relies on third-party resources such as lexicons.
 Please refer to the original author's licenses and conditions for usage, and cite them if you use the resources through this package in your analyses.

+For an overview which features use which resource, and how to export all third-party resource references in a `bibtex` string, consult the [documentation](https://elfen.readthedocs.io).

 ## Acknowledgements